SebastianJedrak/PriceSweeper/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 PriceSweeper is a price comparison website for PC games.
 The main goal is to find the best deals in all popular online stores.
-Serach for your favorite game and find out how much you can save.
+Search for your favorite game and find out how much you can save.

 Looking for PC game deals?
 You're hitting the gold mine!